Questions About the RESNET Program

 In accordance with RESNET’s terms and conditions, your proctor must read the Procedures for Rater Training Providers to Proctor the RESNET National Rater Test.

 A: Yes, you may retake the RESNET HERS Rater classroom training for free.
-However, you will be charged the price of the exam ($150).
+However, you will be charged the price of the Core exam ($150).

 A: The simulation exam will be taken after your RESNET training has concluded.
 The simulation is formatted like a video game.
 You perform a virtual home energy audit through the video game simulation.
 We recommend for students to practice with the interface before taking their exam.
 You will take the exam in a proctored environment at a local library.

 A: Yes.
 RESNET used to use the term "Rating Provider" but now prefers "Quality Assurance Provider."
 In either case, this organization reviews the energy models of home energy rater candidates and certified Raters.
 This process allows for quality assurance and compliance of the RESNET standards.

 A: Yes.
 In order to complete your RESNET HERS Certification, you will need to sign on with a Quality Assurance Provider.
 There are providers across the country - many of which specialize in their particular region.
 Everblue has partnered with RATERusa, which is a Quality Assurance Provider with nationwide reach.
 No matter where you live, we'll assist you with completing and maintaining your certification!
 Many students choose Everblue's RESNET Training and Certification program due to the one-stop-shop convenience - when you enroll in our training and certification package, you're all set up with no need to look anywhere else for anything else!

 A: Yes.
 Quality Assurance Providers are required to have a QAD on staff to review home energy ratings.